 - 140 bronze

-- Influences of Turkish (tartar), German, French, Italian and Jewish are strong
+- Influences of Turkish (tartar), German, Belarus, Teutonic, French, Italian and Jewish are strong

 - Medieval literature of Western guests describes Polish cuisine as “hearty, heavy, spicy and not always tasty”.

-- Polish cuisine in the 18th century used more spices than Western neighbours, owing to Lwów being a trading hub.
+- Polish cuisine in the 18th century used more spices than western European civilisation, owing to Lwów being a trading hub.

 - Poland is widely known for having first created potato vodka

-- Pork is the most widely consumed meat.
-This is due to the fact that in the 17th century, forests were not cleared to raise cattle (Unlike France or Hungary)
+- Pork is the most widely consumed meat by Polish people.
+This is because, in the 17th century, forests were not cleared to raise cattle (Unlike France or Hungary)